-THDA relies on a complex technology environment to conduct its operations.
+THDA relies on a complex technological environment to conduct its operations.
 As a recipient and provider of personal, private and sensitive information, THDA faces multiple cyber threats including, but not limited to, hacking, viruses, malware, ransomware, phishing, business email compromise, and other attacks on computers and other sensitive digital networks, systems, and assets.
 Housing finance agencies and other public finance entities have been targeted by outside third parties, including technically sophisticated and well-resourced actors, attempting to misappropriate assets or information or cause operational disruption and damage.
 Further, third parties, such as hosted solution providers, that provide services to THDA, could also be a source of security risk in the event of a failure of their own security systems and infrastructure.
+THDA staff regularly reviews its operations, policies, and programs to assess new and changing cybersecurity risks and compliance requirements, and engages third party vendors to assist in a portion of its cyber management efforts.

+THDA has a cybersecurity plan and integrates its cyber management with its overall risk management plans.
 THDA uses a layered approach that employs sound operational strategies and security technology solutions to secure against, detect, and mitigate the effects of cyber threats on its infrastructure and information assets.
 THDA conducts regular information security and privacy awareness training that is mandatory for all THDA staff and regularly conducts risk assessments and tests of its cybersecurity systems and infrastructure.
-THDA's Director of Information Technology focuses on and leads the efforts of THDA to keep its cyber assets secure, including the maintenance of a robust Cyber Incident Response Plan.
+THDA's Director of Information Technology along with THDA executive team members focus on and lead the efforts of THDA to keep its cyber assets secure, including the maintenance of a robust Cyber Incident Response Plan.